 >Iraq had the most sophisticated AD at the time and Baghdad was considered to be the most fortified city against aircrafts.

-Desert Storm was based but get the fuck out of here with that.
+Desert Storm was based but get the frick out of here with that.
 Iraq was nowhere close to having the best AD at that time, either in quantity or technology.
 It was decent for the middle east but that's it.
 Comparable to like Turkey or Pre-civil war Syria.
 All they had was a shitload of active servicement and a mixed bag of goodies sold to them by the US and USSR beforehand.

 >It was decent for the middle east